How to Pass HSK 6: Strategies for Mastering the Exam

 Step 4: Boost your overall Chinese skills

-Study resources like the Chairman’s Bao, a simplified Chinese-language newspaper, Mandarin podcasts, and videos from Chinese Pod will all help supplement your skills.
+Supplementary resources like the Chairman's Bao (a simplified Chinese-language newspaper), Mandarin podcasts, and videos from Chinese Pod will all help round out your skills.

 CLI teachers and students hugging and celebrating during a cultural exchange activity